-A new Collective will dedicate the first two months (maximum) of the planning period to Collective development, during which they build new relationships and develop shared values and goals.
-Established collectives will use the first two months, as needed, to ensure Collective readiness to engage the community and select a project.
+Mutual Respect and Trust: Strong relationships among Collective members are foundational to a successful collaboration, along with collaborative structures such as effective facilitation and communication.
+Collectives will dedicate the first two months of the planning period to Collective development, during which they will build/strengthen relationships with one another, develop shared values and goals, and ensure Collective readiness to engage the community and select a project.
 At the end of the two months, the Collective will share back a Charter, decision making (voting) guidelines, a membership list, and a roles and responsibilities document.
-See Appendix F for a comprehensive list of planning period activities.
+BIDMC will provide templates for the charter and budget and will be available as a resource throughout the Planning Phase.
+See Appendix E for a comprehensive list of planning period activities.